Dos Palmas kidnappings: Conclusion of hostage taking

-By October 2001 the Burnhams were among a group of 14 still being held by the guerrillas, according to three Filipino hostages who escaped from the group in mid-October.
+By October 2001, the Burnhams were among a group of 14 still being held by the guerrillas, according to three Filipino hostages who escaped from the group in mid-October.
 Bertram Benasing, who escaped with his 14-year-old brother Zardi and Michael Abellion, said they had walked overnight after being sent to fetch water and bananas on the island of Basilan.
 A video taken in November 2001 apparently showed the Burnhams in poor health, with Martin saying "each night I am chained to a tree by my left wrist."

 The kidnappers demanded $1,000,000 for the release of the Americans.
 A ransom of $330,000 was paid, yet the kidnappers refused to release them.
 On June 7, 2002, after over a year in captivity, Martin Burnham and a Filipino nurse, Ediborah Yap, died in an operation to free them, while Burnham's wife Gracia was wounded.
-Martin was killed by three gunshots in the chest and Gracia was wounded in her right leg.
+Martin sustained at least one shot to the chest.
+Garcia had been shot in the right thigh and underwent surgery after rescue in a military hospital in city of Zamboanga.
+It is unclear if they had been caught in the crossfire or intentionally shot at by the Abu Sayyaf.

 Upon hearing of Martin Burnham's death, the then US President George W. Bush expressed his grief, saying, "First let me say how sad we are that Martin Burnham lost his life...
-I'm pleased that Mrs Burnham is alive.
+I'm pleased that Mrs. Burnham is alive.
 That's good."
 Most other hostages were reportedly released for ransom.

-President Arroyo defended the operation, stating that "our soldiers tried their best to hold their fire for their (the hostages') safety.
+President Arroyo defended the operation, stating that "our soldiers tried their best to hold their fire for their [the hostages'] safety.
 I salute our troops for their forbearance.
 The terror shall not be allowed to get away with this.
 We shall not stop until the Abu Sayyaf is finished.
 The battle shall go on, wherever it takes."